wholehumanbeing/NEXUSORB1/replit.md

 - Philosopher details should open as right-side panels instead of center modals to allow continued orb interaction
 - Focus on tool for exploring logical depths and implications of hyper-specific philosophical arguments
 - Emphasis on understanding historical evolution of arguments and contributions
+- Filter panel positioned below layer navigation to avoid UI overlap

 ### Vision for Archetype System
-- User selects 3 out of 12 philosophical archetypes to create unique composite (96 possible combinations)
+- User selects 3 out of 12 alchemical symbols to create unique composite (42 defined archetypes)
 - System poses archetype-specific philosophical questions, dilemmas, and problems
 - Platform guides users through philosophical resolutions and shocking implications
 - End goal: Beautiful geometric visualization of philosophical ideas based on user's journey
+- Implemented with retro-futuristic aesthetic matching the main application design

 ## System Architecture